-While the city provided the opportunity for public participation during the development of the PY2022 Annual Action Plan, the city's goals have already been established in the Strategic Plan portion of the Five-Year Consolidated Plan.
-Any public comment during the development of the PY2022 Annual Action Plan would not have modified the goals.
-It did however direct the city commission toward activities and funding levels for PY2022.
+While the city provided the opportunity for public participation during the development of the PY2023 Annual Action Plan, the city's goals have already been established in the Strategic Plan portion of the Five-Year Consolidated Plan.
+Any public comment during the development of the PY2023 Annual Action Plan would not have modified the goals.
+It would however direct the city commission toward activities and funding levels for PY2023.

-The Royal Oak Rehabilitation Board of Appeals held public hearings at their October 26, 2021 & April 26, 2022 meetings.
-The Royal Oak City Commission will consider the rehabilitation board of appeals' recommendation at their June 13, 2022 meeting.
-While this is not a public hearing, all Royal Oak City Commission meetings allow the opportunity for public comment.
-Notice of the 30-day comment period was published in The Daily Tribune on June 17, 2022.
-No written public comments were received.
+The Royal Oak Rehabilitation Board of Appeals held public hearings at their November 22, 2022 & March 21, 2023 meetings.
+Notice of both public hearings were published in The Daily Tribune, a local newspaper, and to the CDBG webpage of the city's website.
+Availability of the draft CDBG PY2023 Annual Action Plan was published in The Daily Tribune, a local newspaper, on March 9, 2023.
+The Royal Oak City Commission considered the rehabilitation board of appeals' recommendation at their March 21, 2023 meeting.
+While not a public hearing, all Royal Oak City Commission meetings allow the opportunity for public comment.
+Notice of the 30-day comment period will be published in The Daily Tribune on -----, 2023.
+Any written public comments ----- incorporated into the annual action plan.